Panhandle

 Historic Extension of Golden Gate Park

-The Panhandle is a unique public park in San Francisco, California, stretching three-quarters of a mile long and one block wide.
-It serves as a narrow extension of Golden Gate Park, connecting it to the eastern neighborhoods of the city.
-The park's distinctive shape, resembling a pan's handle, gives it its name.
+The Panhandle is a long, narrow green space in San Francisco, stretching three-quarters of a mile long but just one block wide.
+True to its name, it resembles a pan's handle as it extends from Golden Gate Park, connecting the park to the eastern neighborhoods of the city.

 Natural Features